-Becoming a host family in Ireland
+Becoming a host family in Italy

-- you have at least 1 child under 18 living with you (or in the case of elderly care au pair, an elderly person)
+- you have at least 1 child under 18 living with you

 Board & Lodging